International child abduction in Japan: Divorce, custody and visitation in Japan

+joint custody was not legally recognized in Japan until 2024, when a new law was passed introducing that concept, effective April 2026.

-While the law in some countries, such as France or the United States, provide for joint custody in divorce cases involving children, Japanese law does not provide for this arrangement.
-Jeremy D. Morley, an American lawyer who has handled many abduction cases in Japan, has pointed out that the practice of sharing child custody after a divorce is "alien" to Japanese and not found in Japanese culture or history, which may help to explain its absence from Japanese law.
-In Japan, when a marriage with children legally dissolves, full parental custody and authority is awarded to only one parent.
-Moreover, this custody ruling creates complete legal separation of the non-custodial parent from his or her biological children.
+Jeremy D. Morley, an American lawyer who has handled many abduction cases in Japan, has pointed out that the practice of sharing child custody after a divorce is "alien" to Japanese and not found in Japanese culture or history, which may help to explain its previous absence from Japanese law.

+Historically, in Japan, when a marriage with children legally dissolves, full parental custody and authority was awarded to only one parent.
+Moreover, this custody ruling created complete legal separation of the non-custodial parent from his or her biological children.
 An academic article discussing the work of Takao Tanase, notable legal scholar of comparative study of American and Japanese legal system, asserts that "the real difference lies in the two cultures' diverging conception of social parenthood, and thus of the identity of the person who holds parental rights: the noncustodial American parent remains a legal parent at least in part because he or she remains a social parent, in aspiration if not reality, while the traditional Japanese view is the opposite."

 The paper then goes on to describe a Japanese case whereby a father is granted a primary custody of the children after a divorce.
 A year after the divorce, the father marries another woman.
 Subsequently, the son from the previous marriage is adopted out without having given any notice to the son's biological mother and, moreover, her subsequent attempt to regain the primary custody of her biological child failed in court.
 In Japanese law, irrespective of her biological link, her separation from her son was complete at the point of losing the custody.
 The paper further states that in Japan it is seen as preferable that children make a permanent break with the non-custodial parent because creating a legal "right" for parent would cause conflict damaging to the welfare of the child.
 The Japan Times states that experts in Japan have been skeptical about the benefits of complete joint custody because the child is tossed back and forth between the parents for their own benefit.